 16. Blueberry Protein Parfait

 The protein content of yogurt varies by brand.
 A one-cup serving of one popular brand of yogurt contains 10 grams of protein, according to the USDA.
-For an even more protein-packed snack, opt for Greek yogurt and mix in a scoop of protein powder.
+For an even more protein-rich snack, opt for Greek yogurt and mix in a scoop of protein powder.
 For more flavor, and some natural sweetness, add in fresh or frozen berries.

 Get the Blueberry Protein Parfait recipe and nutrition info here.